What’s a Now Page?

 What am I doing now?

-• I’m currently living in Newbury, Berkshire, UK, and married now for 30 years.
-My youngest daughter is back with us after splitting with her partner, so myself and the missus lost our empty nesters status.
+• I’m currently living in Newbury, Berkshire, UK, and married now for 32 years.
+My youngest daughter - now 30 ffs - is back with us after splitting with her partner, so myself and the missus lost our empty nesters status.
 I also lost my beautiful home office and tidy house at the same time.

 • I’ve been running my own company, Cloud Cauldron, as a consultant cloud architect / devops engineer / platform engineer since 2017.
-My current contract is with MAK System where I’m currently focusing on AWS, Terraform, GitHub Actions, with a touch of EKS, controlled via a combination of Flux and Kustomize.
+My last contract was with Indicium AI where I was focusing on AWS, Azure, Terraform, GitHub Actions, Azure Pipelines, Python based Lambda, and all aspects of AI/ML and Data tooling.
+But in April, I went permanent there!
+They made me an offer I couldn’t refuse.

-• Frankly, my focus at this point in life (I’m 51 years old), is the missus.
-Every day I feel time taking a bite of me and I don’t know if I’ll be here 20 years down the road, so, I want to spend time with her and go on adventures more than anything else.
-We went to Odessa, Texas at the end of May to help my parents with some stuff, had a few days in New York City in August, and we had a long weekend break in Scotland at the end of September.
+• My focus at this point in life (I’m 53 years old), is the missus.
+Every day I feel time taking a bite of me and I don’t know if I’ll be here 10 years down the road, so, I want to spend time with her and go on adventures more than anything else.
+We’re planning to visit the family in Texas again this coming summer, and spend a couple of days in Fort Worth.

 What am I reading?